 Reason and Skepticism

 Why we should trust in reason compared to other modes of awareness such as faith, intuiting, emoting, wishing and instinct, is that it’s the only one that can look at reality with open eyes; sober, as it were, and use logic and the results of scientific methodology.
 For nothing is inexplicable to reason if only the tools of science, falsefiability, induction, deduction, reduction, empirical data collection, self-criticism, hypothesis, mathematics, language and all the resources of comprehension are available to us, or to quote Dawkins from A Devil's Chaplain: testability, evidential support, precision, quantifiability, consistency, intersubjectivity, repeatability, universality, progressiveness, independence of cultural milieu and so forth.
 Views exist that the mind is a retainer beyond the control of reason, that we are the owner of an underground labyrinth which we can’t consciously visit.
 Reason is that very flashlight which allows us to roam the dark maze.
-It gives us the only control, like, of which we’re so capable with proper application, but of which, there’s so little in the world.
+It gives us the only control, like, of which we’re so capable with proper application, but of which, there is so little in the world.
 And as for miracles?
 There are no supernatural miracles.
 Period!
 Oh wait, there is one miracle: the dumb dolts on the planet at this point in time who still believe in astrology, racism and miracles despite all the evidence to the contrary.

 We have a conceptual way of being aware.
 Thinking is not a reflex.
 It must be initiated and sustained by active choice.
 To be left exempt from coercive interference to act on our own judgement is the foundation of liberty.
 This is why liberty and reason are connected and are basic pillars of our being.
 In any interactions, the collective is restrained by the individual’s right to his own mind.
 Truth is more like a riddle which reason fashions: a healthy skepticism plus a search for true facts equals much tentative knowledge.